Woman with a Horse: Description

 The nude woman is in fact not perched side-saddle on the horse.
 As others have pointed out (Antliff and Leighten), and as emerges upon close examination, the nude woman is seated on what appears to be a rectangular block or cube, perhaps a model's pedestal (visible to the left).
 The horse occupies the upper right-hand quadrant as if observed from above.
-Its head is turned toward the monumental nude while she strokes the horses right ear with her left hand.
+Its head is turned toward the monumental nude while she strokes the horse's right ear with her left hand.
 She cups her hand underneath the horse's mouth, as if feeding the horse a piece of fruit.

 The reconstruction of the total image was left, according to Metzinger, to 'creative intuition' of the observer.
 While one viewer may see a woman riding a horse, another may see her sitting beside the horse, and yet others may not see a horse at all.
 That there even exists such ambiguity with respect to what is transpiring on the canvas is remarkable.
 According to the founders of Cubist theory, objects possess no absolute or essential form.
 "There are as many images of an object as there are eyes which look at it; there are as many essential images of it as there are minds which comprehend it."

-The nude figure sitting to the left, the horse standing to the right, along with other elements of the painting are depicted in a faceted manner, based to some extent on non-Euclidean geometry.
+The nude figure sitting to the left, the horse standing to the right, along with other elements of the painting, are depicted in a faceted manner, based to some extent on non-Euclidean geometry.
 Denying the illusion of Renaissance perspective the artist breaks down the figures and background into facets and planes, presenting multiple aspects of the subject all at once.
 This can be seen in the deliberate positioning of light, shadow, form and color, in the way in which Metzinger assimilates the union of the background, woman and horse.
 For example, the division of the model's features generates a subtle profile view, the vase is shown both from above and the side.

 The resulting free and mobile perspective, 'simultaneity' of multiple view-points, was used by Metzinger to constitute the image of a whole—one that includes the fourth dimension—what he called 'total image'.